 The Six-Year Financial Plan is sustainable for operations.
 Reserves and operating transfers will be used over the next six years to provide capital infrastructure that supports service plans.
 Additional grants and/or other funding sources will be required to fully implement the planned capital program, particularly the Maintenance and Operations Base Improvements (MOBI) and inaugural Stream Bus Rapid Transit projects.
+In the Spring of 2022, the Board of Commissioners gave approval for the agency to apply for a U.S. Department of Transportation "Transportation Infrastructure Finance and Innovation Act (TIFIA)" loan to help fund the MOBI project.
 Reserves comply with required levels established by the Board of Commissioners, even following the swift economic downturn in 2020.
 As recently experienced, capital reserves provide the ability to deal with adverse economic conditions, emergencies, and exposure to casualty and legal risks.
-The Agency has no long-term debt.